 - 5 tablespoons butter, divided

-- In a large bowl, combine 1 cup all-purpose flour, whole wheat flour, oats, yeast and salt.
+- In a large bowl, mix 1 cup all-purpose flour, whole wheat flour, oats, yeast and salt.
 In a small saucepan, heat water, honey and 4 tablespoons butter to 120°-130°.
-Add to dry ingredients; beat just until moistened.
-Add egg; beat until well combined.
-Stir in enough remaining all-purpose flour to form a soft dough.
+Add to dry ingredients; beat on medium speed 2 minutes.
+Add egg; beat on high 2 minutes.
+Stir in enough remaining all-purpose flour to form a soft dough (dough will be sticky).